State of Nature

-State of Nature is a blog entirely dedicated to interviews with leading thinkers in social and political theory.
+State of Nature is a blog dedicated to interviews with leading thinkers in social and political theory.
+Through these interviews, it challenges dominant ideas that propagate economic inequality, social injustice and environmental decline.
+It also explores the potentials of alternative political formations and movements.

-It is run by Cihan Aksan and Jon Bailes, the former editors of State of Nature journal, who have been conducting and publishing interviews since 2005.
-They are the authors of Weapon of the Strong: Conversations on US State Terrorism (London: Pluto Press, 2013), which includes interviews with Noam Chomsky, Edward S. Herman, Richard A. Falk, Judith Butler, Ted Honderich, to name a few.
+The site is run by Cihan Aksan and Jon Bailes, the former editors of State of Nature journal, who have been conducting and publishing interviews since 2005.
+They are the authors of Weapon of the Strong: Conversations on US State Terrorism (Pluto, 2013), which includes interviews with Noam Chomsky, Edward S. Herman, Richard A. Falk, Judith Butler, Ted Honderich, to name a few.

 I became a refugee at the age of five when I left Turkey with my family following the coup d’état in 1980.
-I have lived in France, England and Cyprus, but still feel stateless at heart.
+Since then, I have lived in France, England and Cyprus, but still feel stateless at heart.

 I have an MA in Continental Philosophy from the University of Warwick.
 Through my postgraduate work, I developed an interest in archival research and oral history.
-Since then I have travelled widely, collecting documents and conducting interviews on state crime, terrorism and political violence.
+In recent years I have travelled widely, collecting documents and conducting interviews on state crime, terrorism and political violence.

 I am currently working on a book on revolutionary violence in Turkey in the 1970s.

 I was born and grew up in England, but have since left and come back at various points.

 In 2017 I completed a PhD in European Studies at University College London.
 I am now a freelance writer and researcher.
-My areas of specialisation are social theory and cultural criticism, with a good dose of Marxism and psychoanalysis.
+My areas of specialisation are social theory and cultural criticism, with a healthy dose of Marxism and psychoanalysis.
 I am especially interested in theories of ideology and neoliberalism, as well as the politics of resistance in modern consumer societies.